SEO without link building. Is it really possible?

 Next, check the “Queries” tab.
 Here you can select up to 500 rows per page.

-In this tab, you’ll be able to see a list of the keywords your website is already ranking for.
+In this tab, you’ll be able to see a list of the terms your website is already ranking for.
 You can use this information to come up with ideas for new content.

-And, if you see that your website is already ranking for a particular keyword, you can try to optimize your website further for that term.
+And, if you see that your website is already ranking for a particular keyword, you can try to optimize your website further.

-For example, you could improve the title tag, meta description, and on-page content to better target that keyword.
+For example, you could improve the title tag, meta description, and on-page content to better target that term.

 Another clever strategy is using Ahrefs’ Site Explorer tool to find your ranking keywords.